 Start the clock!

-What is GDPR and when does it take effect?
+What is GDPR and When Did it Take Effect?

 GDPR governs the full data protection rights of individuals online in the EU marketplace.
-The new regulation will replace the Data Protection Act of 1998, a rule which had governed strictly UK entities.
-GDPR will officially take effect on 25 May 2018.
+The new regulation replaced the Data Protection Act of 1998, a rule which had governed strictly UK entities.
+GDPR officially took effect on 25 May 2018.

 Each state within the EU has an organisation in charge of managing compliance issues and regulating GDPR.
 For the UK, it’s the International Commissioner’s Office (ICO).